SychO3/SMAPIDedicatedServerMod/README.md

 - `EnableInactivePlayerKick`: Set to `true` or `false` to enable or disable automatic kicking of inactive players.
 Defaults to `true`.
 - `InactiveKickTimeMinutes`: The time in minutes after which inactive players will be kicked from the server.
 Defaults to `30` minutes.

+### Festival Management

+When festivals occur, the server requires players to vote to start the festival activities.
+Players with SMAPI installed can vote by typing "开始" (start) or "取消" (cancel) in chat. **Mobile players (who typically don't have SMAPI) are automatically considered as agreeing to start festivals**, ensuring the game can continue without interruption for all players.

 ## In Game Command

 All commands in the game must be sent privately to the player `ServerBot`.
 For example, you must write the following `/message ServerBot MoveBuildPermission on`: